 Guest Scholars Program

-The GHI guest scholar program is designed to give visiting doctoral and postdoctoral scholars a base for their independent research in either Washington, DC or at the GHI’s branch office at the University of California, Berkeley (GHI PRO).
+The GHI guest scholar program is designed to give visiting scholars a base for their independent research in either Washington, DC or at the GHI’s branch office at the University of California, Berkeley (GHI PRO).
 Guest scholars should work in fields related to the GHI’s research foci and be interested in engaging in the scholarly community based at the GHI.
 The GHI is particularly interested in scholars who could engage with the community of scholars working in the history of knowledge (with a focus on migrant knowledge) and digital history.

 Applications are accepted on an ongoing basis.
 To inquire about becoming a GHI guest scholar, please send a brief cover letter, curriculum vitae, a project description (no more than 2,000 words), a research schedule for the stay in the United States (including your proposed dates), and details about of your funding to email@example.com.